MansoorMajeed/esc.sh/content/posts/2020/2020-06-22-ssh-agent-windows10-wsl2.md

  sudo apt-get install keychain
 ```

-Edit your `~/.bashrc`, `~/.zshrc` or  whatever rc file that corresponds to your weird shell of choice (I'm not judging you) and add the following to the bottom of your file.
+Edit your `~/.bashrc`, `~/.zshrc` or  whatever rc file that corresponds to your shell of choice and add the following to the bottom of your file.

+> Note: If you are not sure which shell you are using,you can run the command `echo $SHELL`
+> and it will show you whether you are using BASH or ZSH

 ```bash
 # For Loading the SSH key